antmicro/renode-linux-runner-action/docs/Network.md

 ## Disable network

-If you don't need the Internet or don't have the proper permissions, you can disable the entire configuration with the `network: false` flag.
+Should you not need an Internet connection or not have the proper permissions, you can disable the entire configuration with the `network: false` flag.
 You can continue to use options such as installing external Python packages, sharing directories or sideloading Git repositories.

 ```yaml
 - uses: antmicro/renode-linux-runner-action@v1